matbesancon/hugo-site/content/post/2020-03-26-confined-phd.markdown

 If you want more and better tips on working from home for tech workers in the epidemic time, [this post](https://blog.alicegoldfuss.com/work-in-the-time-of-corona/), from the same author as the restaurant recommendations above, is worth it.
-If you read French, feel free to check this thread:
+If you read French, feel free to also check this thread:

 {{< tweet 1239347768562499586 >}}